Cullercoats Watch House

 Get involved

-The amount of funding required is significant and is simply unachievable as a result of coffee mornings and event hosting.
+We are now in a position to plan and consult on the renovation of the interior.
+The amount of funding required for this stage is still significant and is unachievable simply as a result of coffee mornings and event hosting.
 However, the funding raised through these events allows us to ensure we are able to carry out supportive maintenance whilst working towards gaining the major funding required.

 Our ever expanding group of volunteers and supporters are integral to our future and never leave us wanting for enthusiasm, commitment and encouragement in our quest to ensure a viable future for the Watch House.